Alexander Girard — Reverberations Forever

 A biannual design expo called Exhibit Columbus was founded in 2016 as a forward-facing program—curating fresh design discourse and exhibitions in Columbus while referencing its backdrop of midcentury masterpieces.
 The latest cycle of Exhibit Columbus—themed “Yes And”—invites contributors to explore the legacy of Columbus, Indiana, by adding to the multiple and overlapping lives of buildings and spaces.
 Originating in improv theater, “Yes And” is a technique for affirming and building upon an idea to create a shared narrative.
 It is a participatory call to work from existing material to shape positive change.

-As a part of Exhibit Columbus, “Alexander Girard, Reverberations — Forever” celebrates the timeless influence of Girard, whose work is woven tightly throughout Columbus, Indiana.
+In celebration of Exhibit Columbus, the Columbus Area Arts Council presents, “Alexander Girard, Reverberations — Forever,” a tribute to the timeless influence of Girard, whose work is woven tightly throughout Columbus, Indiana.
 Girard’s ability to blend art, architecture, and whimsy into everyday life and the colors, forms, and patterns he created hold a freshness that continues to inspire generations of artists and designers globally.

 For the exhibition, the curators chose to include Timepieces Nº1 and Nº2 from my Timeless/Endless project.
 My work was selected to “reverberate” with Alexander Girard’s vestibule ceiling at 432 Washington Street in Columbus.